 Upper-division coursework consists of PH 310 Social Foundations of Population Health, the research-and-practice sequence, and electives.
 Students may take PH 310 at any time after completion of the prerequisite courses.

-The standard research-and-practice sequence entails PH 352 Program Design and Evaluation and PH 370 Pre-Field Experience Seminar during the junior year.
+The standard research-and-practice sequence entails PH 352 Program Design and Evaluation (spring) and PH 370 Pre-Field Experience Seminar (fall or spring) during the junior year.
 Students may enroll in PH 380 Public Health Field Experience in the spring semester of their junior year (if the prerequisites are completed) or in the fall semester of the senior year.
 PH 491, Capstone I, is taken in the fall of senior year and PH 492 Capstone II in the spring.

 - An ethics course (PH 202 or PHIL 307)

 - Public health interdisciplinary electives.
 Additional coursework is required from public health and other departments.
 Electives from other disciplines focus on population health concepts, natural science foundations of public health, or build skills relevant to public health practice.

 Note that students cannot count the same course toward two requirements within the major (e.g., cannot count a course toward both the electives requirement and the biological sciences requirement, even if the course is in both lists.

 Substitutions and Transfer Credits

 Transfer students are encouraged to work with the Advising Center and/or a public health faculty member to review previous related coursework.
 The Public Health Program does not give academic credit for life or previous work experience.